 One problem traders and investors face is how much to let a stock decline before selling.
 Our tool addresses this issue.
 The ideal sell strategy will minimize the loss if the stock plummets but still give the stock room for normal fluctuations while it continues to climb.
 Correct sell order placement is one of the most important disciplines a trader can learn.
 The problen is that in order to determine the correct placement of a volatility-adjusted stop-loss, it is generally necessary to use some math.
 The Stops tool makes the calculations automatic.
 With this tool, stop losses can be computed on the basis of either of two very different approaches to stop loss computations.
-Each of these approaches has a virtually unlimited range of adjustment possibilities (so you can adjust them to reflect your own tolerance for risk).
+Each of these approaches has an infinite range of adjustment possibilities (so you can adjust them to reflect your own tolerance for risk).
 This is possible because a weighting factor can be applied to the volatility measurement.
 The weighting factor can be any positive number or decimal (to as many decimal places as you like), enabling the user to "fine tune" his stop loss settings.
 Stops does all the math for you.
 All you have to do is tell it what you want.

 Stop losses based on volatility measurements are much less likely to be triggered by a random fluctuation in price.
 Most expert traders and investors will use direct measures of a stock's volatility in the placement of their stop losses.
 A very popular method for computing volatility is to compute the ATR (the Average True Range).
-An alternative for measuring volatility that also has strong support from statisticians is the computation of the standard deviation.
+An alternative for measuring volatility that has strong support from statisticians is the computation of the standard deviation.
 Stops can use the standard deviation of the TR to calculate stop losses rather than Wilder's average of the True Range.
 Traders and investors have learned that the standard deviation is an accurate and powerful tool for setting stop losses.
 Stops provides a means by which you can use either approach without having to perform the calculations.
 Below, we will discuss each procedure.

 General description: The Stop Loss